sweirich/pi-forall/notes4.md

 - [Fin.pi](soln/test/Fin.pi)
 - [Vec.pi](soln/test/Vec.pi)

-Note: erase only from data constructor arguments, not when appear as arguments to type constructors.
-(Parameters to type constructors must always be relevant.)
+Note: we can only erase *data* constructor arguments, not types that appear as arguments to *type* constructors.
+(Parameters to type constructors must always be relevant, they determine the type.)

 Of course, there are many variations of products:
 [Product.pi](soln/test/Product.pi)